 ICBA supports the Federal Housing Finance Administration’s (FHFA’s) recent actions in coordination with the Treasury to take steps to end the destructive sweep of GSE earnings and to require the GSEs to start retaining their earnings to rebuild their capital.

-ICBA supports FHFA and Treasury efforts to develop a path forward, which include a robust GSE capital framework, strong oversight and supervision from FHFA, and a plan to end and exit conservatorship.
+ICBA supports FHFA and Treasury efforts to develop a path forward, which include a robust GSE capital framework, strong oversight, and supervision from FHFA.

 Housing finance reform efforts must provide robust and equitable secondary market access for lenders of all sizes, ensure no competition from the GSEs at the retail level, and permit retention of mortgage servicing rights on transferred loans.